Categorical Quantum Mechanics: 2021-2022

 - Bicategories and their graphical calculus

-To complement the theoretical side of the course, we will also learn about the proof assistant homotopy.io, which makes it easy to build and manipulate composite terms in free ∞-categories, and use it to formalize some of the results of the course.
+To complement the theoretical side, we will also learn about the proof assistant homotopy.io, which makes it easy to build and manipulate composite terms in free ∞-categories, and use it to formalize some of the results of the course.
 The lectures for this course are recorded, and the recordings will be released at the end of term.

-The notes and slides for the entire course will be available for download after login.
+The notes and slides for the entire course are available for download in the course materials section.